CAN I GET A COPY OF MY DEED POLL

-If the original issuer doesn’t have a copy, the Deed Poll was not enrolled or the original issuer is no longer in business, then please see point three below.
+If the original issuer doesn’t have a copy, the Deed Poll was not enrolled or the original issuer is no longer in business, please see point three below.

 After five years, the record would have moved from the Royal Courts of Justice to the National Archives.
 You can search the National Archives in person or, for a fee, they will commission a search on your behalf.

 Alternatively, if the Deed Poll was enrolled then a notice of the name change would have also been published in the London, Edinburgh or Belfast Gazette.
 You can search for such notices online via www.gazettes-online.co.uk.

 We can provide a new, replacement Deed Poll which will show your names as they were written on the original, but with an amendment to show that the ‘new name’ has been in use since a certain date.